For information on Pantone ColorWatch and more, visit Attractions.

 CULINARY DEMONSTRATIONS BY CELEBRITY & AWARD-WINNING CHEFS

-The Cooking Theater at The Inspired Home Show features four days of culinary demonstrations led by celebrity and award-winning chefs.
+The Cooking Theater at The Inspired Home Show features three days of culinary demonstrations led by celebrity and award-winning chefs.
 See the newest and most progressive housewares products from the Show floor in action on stage.
 Home + housewares retailers get a first-hand look at the products that consumers will be looking for, and brands get exposure to a powerful audience of buyers.

 Location: Dine + Decor Expo, South Building